This article includes the following:

 The road signs in the UAE are both in English and Arabic and are modeled on the British system.
 Mostly, if you have a driving license, they are self-explanatory.

 The UAE has a modern road system, but a lot of cars.
 So, during rush hour it just gets worse.
 There are hotspots, such as Sheikh Zayed Road and Al Barsha in Dubai, Salam Street in Abu Dhabi, and the road between Dubai and Sharjah, to name a few.
 If you can, avoid school dropping off and picking up times.
 Also, check for road works in your emirate.
 The following apps help you stay up to date in real-time:

 - Here We Go – directions and public transport comparisons

 - Waze – tells you of speed traps

 Also keep the radio on, as they regularly update you on traffic conditions.

 Parking in the UAE

-Prices in non-commercial areas are roughly AED2 for 1 hour of parking, AED4 for 2 hours, AED8 for 3 hours.
-Pre-paid cards are available in AED30, 50 and 100 increments.
+Prices in non-commercial areas are roughly AED 2 for one hour of parking, AED 4 for two hours, AED 8 for three hours.
+Pre-paid cards are available in AED 30, 50, and 100 increments.